MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/administrator/entity-channel.md

 4. Select an entity from the solution pane.

-5. Select the check box the following under **Communication & Collaboration** section:
+5. Select the check box for the following options under **Communication & Collaboration** section:

     - Activities
     - Queues